 The second chapter of the story is "firms who are being undercut by government bonds have to lie to investors about how profitable their companies are."
 If the government is promising a risk-free 9% and your business wants to raise money, the only way you can do so is by promising 10%.
 Even if you believe the market can distinguish between firms that can actually deliver on this promised return, it assumes the market has correct information, which might not be the case, since 11% of U.S. firms fraudulently misrepresent their financial statements.
 The empirical evidence suggests that firms do lie to get loans that they cannot pay back during periods of high rates, since the rate of default on business loans is higher in a high interest-rate environment.
 Additionally, widespread fraud during positive real interest rate environments was a major cause of both the Stock Market Crash of 1929 and the Great Financial Crisis.

 The third chapter of the story is "financial advisors who are shielded from financial loss have an incentive to mislead their clients about the risks of investments."
 The employees of investment banks made huge money in commissions and sales of risky assets leading up to the 2008 recession.
 Their companies were bailed out by the government, and none of them went to jail for fraud.
 They are the ones guiding the decision-making, and there is no risk to them, other than the risk that they might be scolded in a Congressional hearing.
 Also, we need to consider the rates of return that speculative investors are actually hoping to get.
-The rate of return on collateralized debt obligations (CDOs) leading up to the Great Recession was 20%.
-So, from the perspective of the investment bankers, they had a zero-risk investment that paid 20%, so they invested with wild abandon.
-The existence of a 10% or even 15% Treasury wouldn’t deter this behavior.
+According to American Banker's Asset Securitization Report, the average rate of return on investment-grade (safe, allegedly) CDOs in 2001 was 16.5%, ranging from 14.1% to 18.6%.
+So, from the perspective of the investment bankers, they had a zero-risk investment that paid up to 18.6%, so they invested with wild abandon.
+The existence of a 10% or even 15% Treasury wouldn’t deter investing in these products.
 One might ask, “What if Treasuries had paid more than the CDOs?
 What if they had paid 25%?
 Would that deter speculation?”
-Maybe, but this is the high-for-long scenario which both MMT and mainstream economists view as undesirable.
+Maybe, but given that CDO sellers lied about the safety of their products when rates were moderate, there is no reason to believe they wouldn't lie about being able to create a safe return greater than 25% when faced with intense competition from Treasuries.
+Either way, this would create the high-for-long scenario which both MMT and mainstream economists view as undesirable.

 The Difference in Theory Matters